megha-vishwakarma/megha-vishwakarma/README.md

 ## Welcome to my GitHub profile

-- 👩 I’m Megha,  Student, Coder
+- 👩 I’m Megha,  Student

 - 🤓 I’m a Self-learner, coding enthusiastic, passionate to learn new things